 By implementing these strategies, the community forum will not only remain active but also continue to make meaningful and impactful contributions to TPD.
-This structured plan is designed to ensure long-term user engagement, regular content updates, and measurable success.
+This structured plan is designed to ensure long-term user engagement, regular content updates, and demonstrable success.

-Website design based on the results of comparing several similar websites to provide solutions for the needs of target users to increase TPD through continuous assistance in empowered communities and flexible access.
+The website design was developed based on a comparison of several similar platforms to provide solutions tailored to the needs of target users, particularly in enhancing TPD through continuous assistance within empowered communities and flexible access.
 The investigation yielded numerous primary elements, including user dashboards, programs, user work, forums (empowered communities), certifications, and news.
 Unregistered users can only access limited content, such as home, programs, and news.
 However, registered users get access to all functions.
 This is to protect users' privacy and guarantee that the website is only used by those who are sincerely concerned about increasing TPD.
-Review results show that the release can be done.
-Thus, all users can access the website that has been created.
+The review results confirmed that the release is feasible, enabling all eligible users to access the developed website.